No booking fees on the app

 London to Reading train travel guide

-Taking the train from London to Reading is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London, you can arrive at Reading in just 23m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from London to Reading is efficient and offers a scenic and comfortable experience.
+With frequent departures from London, you can reach Reading in just 23m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking